After the creativity involved with building an online course comes the challenge of navigating how to market an online course.

-The truth is, no matter how great your content is, if you don’t have an audience to market it to, you probably won’t get very far.
+The truth is, no matter how great your content is, if you don’t have an audience to market courses to, you probably won’t get very far.

-However, it’s too easy to get overwhelmed by employing too many tactics.
-That’s why we recommend you start with two or three tactics and focus your energy most on them.
+Once you create an online course, it’s easy to get overwhelmed by employing too many tactics to get course sales.
+That’s why we recommend course creators start with two or three and focus their energy most on them.

-Below, we’ve provided a roundup of all our best content on different marketing strategies for your online course.
+Below, we’ve provided a roundup of all our best content on different marketing strategies for creating and selling online courses.